rgwch/ioBroker.mystrom-wifi-switch/README.md

 =================

-Note: This is forked derived from the ioBroker adapter template.
+Note: This is forked and derived from the ioBroker adapter template.
 So there'll be things from the original creators left.
 Thanks to the ioBroker people!